tessalt/coffeescriptbook/book.md

     file.menu_content.opacity = 1
 ```

-For this to work, we'll need to toggle `is_open` between false and true when the user clicks.
+For this to work, we'll need to toggle `is_open` between `false` and `true` when the user clicks the icon.
 To toggle a value between true and false, we can re-assign the variable to it's opposite.
 True and false are opposite of each other, so not true = false and not false = true.
 In CoffeeScript, we use the `!` symbol to mean "not": `true != false`.

 To set a value to its opposite, we do `= !` or "set the value to *not* whatever it currently is"